 A simple rice dish usually enjoyed cold, panta bhat is a summer treat in Bangladesh.
 It is easy to prepare and super nutritious; the dish is normally topped with chillis and onions but can also be served with ilish fish.

 A common street food dish, chotpoti is made from chickpeas and diced potatoes in a tamarind sauce topped with crumbled pieces of fuchka.
-No two servings of chotpoti are the same and there are toppings that can be added, it is down to personal preference.
+No two servings of chotpoti are the same and some toppings can be added, it is down to personal preference.
 It is also known as bhel puri in India.

 A type of bread made from wheat flour, a paratha can be plain or stuffed with various fillings including potatoes or meat.
 Whether eaten for breakfast or used to mop up a curry for dinner, the paratha is a staple food of Bangladesh.